Skip to content

 Zapier's automated workflows (called Zaps) can make your database even more powerful.
 Automating your most repetitive tasks saves you time while giving you more control over how you use your data.
 Below, we've rounded up the six most popular ways to automate your database app.

-Zapier is the leader in workflow automation—integrating with 6,000+ apps from partners like Google, Salesforce, and Microsoft.
-Use interfaces, data tables, and logic to build secure, automated systems for your business-critical workflows across your organization's technology stack.
+Zapier is the most connected AI orchestration platform—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
+Use interfaces, data tables, and logic to build secure, automated, AI-powered systems for your business-critical workflows across your organization's technology stack.
 Learn more.

 Table of contents

-• Add Facebook leads to your database app
+• How to automate your database apps

 To get started with a Zap template—what we call our pre-made workflows—just click on the button.
 It only takes a few minutes to set up.
 You can read more about setting up Zaps here.